Vanaub22/Operating-Systems/README.md

-# Operating-Systems-Lab
-This is my repository to store all my shell scripts and other programs from the course Operating System (Linux) Lab ( PCC-CS592).
+## **Operating Systems Lab (PCC-CS)**
+This repository contains all of my codes from the course **Operating Systems Laboratory (PCC-CS592)** which was a part of our 5th Semester B.Tech CSE Curriculum.

+ - Bourne-Again Shell (BASH)
+ - Shell Scripts written using the Vim Editor